What is a CRM database? The ultimate guide

 CRM also helps companies make sense out of all the data they’re collecting about their customers, with deep, actionable analytics that help them understand the customer journey and how to make them happy.
 This can take the form of evaluating the efficacy of marketing automation campaigns, finding valuable cross-sell opportunities, or identifying ways to improve the speed and efficiency of its customer service reps or sales team.
 Companies can create customized reports based on the KPIs that are most important to it and its workflow.
 And of course, just like the CRM of days past, it can provide valuable insights into a company’s sales pipeline, helping to guide a company’s planning and projections.

-Why do you need a CRM database?
+Examples of why you might need a CRM database

 There are a number of things that companies should consider when evaluating if a CRM solution is right for their business.
 First, does the business need help with lead management?
 CRM can be very helpful for companies that have a high volume of leads, because it creates timelines for each contact that are easy to track.
 CRM also allows companies to set automatic reminders for each contact so prospects are assigned to specific salespeople and nothing slips through the cracks.

-CRM can also be incredibly helpful for organizations whose sales leads have multiple touchpoints inside a company, or have long, complex sales cycles.
+A sales CRM can also be incredibly helpful for organizations whose sales leads have multiple touchpoints inside a company, or have long, complex sales cycles.
 If a customer is in touch with sales, support, and product, a CRM system will help companies make sure—by providing a 360-degree view of the customer—that they’re not duplicating work or inconveniencing a lead by asking for the same information multiple times.

 Data-driven companies also have a lot to gain by considering a CRM database.
 By bringing all of a company’s data sources into one place, CRM can run actionable reports on just about any aspect of a company’s business, from sales forecasts to customer satisfaction metrics, like Net Promoter Scores℠ and CSAT.